KieniL/fhir_tests/README.md

 - [ ] Mass Assignment
 - [ ] Injection
 - [ ] Improper Assets Management
-- [ ] Insufficient Logging & Monitoring
+- [x] Insufficient Logging & Monitoring --> Can't be tested with Postman.
+Only documentation for description and requirements are possible